Tuesday, February 24, 2026

 (click anywhere to play)

-Who is this self assured lady, who
+by this self assured lady, who

-seems to have a complaint?
+seems to have a complaint.

 Fascinating encounter.